People

 Doctoral Researcher | Faculty of Education and Culture | Tampere University

-Current research project: Challenging the Climate Crisis: Children’s Agency to Tackle Policy Underpinned by Learning for Transformation (CCC-CATAPULT)
+Current and recent research projects: Challenging the Climate Crisis: Children’s Agency to Tackle Policy Underpinned by Learning for Transformation (CCC-CATAPULT)

 “My key interests in research are in the field of climate education, especially the intergenerational aspects around this phenomena.
 I am currently working in the CCC-CATAPULT project, which is an European consortium.
 The project involves young people as researchers working with academics to examine young people’s experiences of and learning around the climate crisis.
 My responsibility in the project is to coordinate the youth group in a Finnish location.
 In the consortium I am writing my dissertation.
 In my dissertation I focus on challenging the universal educational relationship between the generations, where traditionally the older generation teaches the younger generation.
 I am also a member of POISED – Political Philosophies and Sociologies of Education research group.”